SimpleStepper/Google-Advanced-Analytics-Capstone/README.md

 # Define - Overview
 The goal of this project was to **build a predictive model** using EDA techniques and Random Forest Model to **identify which employees were likely to leave Salifort Motors**.
 The project utilized internal HR and survey data to determine the most influential factors behind employee attrition.
 The final model achieved strong performance, highlighting employee satisfaction, tenure, and workload as the top predictors of turnover.
 These insights can help leadership at Salifort Motors proactively address retention risks and improve employee engagement strategies.

-The code for this Project can be found here, or accessed in the GitHub Repository
+The code for this Project can be found here, or accessed within the GitHub Repository

 # Method - Dataset
 The dataset provided contains 14,999 rows with employees’ self-reported information.
 It contains 10 columns featuring data on satisfaction levels, time spent with company, promotions, department, salary and left.
 The full dataset can be found on [Kaggle](https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction), however it has been repurposed by Google for this project.